Once

 'trainers'or a business suit, have almost never gone to dances or

-parties (or pubs, except to cruise), have never been part of 'pop
+parties (or pubs, except to look for a pal), have never been part

-culture', owned a television (or a microwave), bought a mortgage,
+of 'pop culture', owned a television (or a microwave), bought a

 My

-generation - the one before the Baby-Boomers was very subdued.
-Even
+generation the one before the Baby-Boomers was very

-stultifying - and apathetic.
-This was the heyday of locking people
+- and apathetic.
+This was the heyday of locking people up for having

-up for having quite reasonable emotional crises and 'illegitimate'
+quite reasonable emotional crises and 'illegitimate' children, many

-children, many of whom were packed off to The Dominions as unpaid
+of whom were packed off to The Dominions as unpaid child labour.

-child labour.
-I was very lucky that my respectable 'adoption' afforded
+I was very lucky that my respectable 'adoption' afforded me considerable

-me considerable protection.
-Had I been a working-class child, my
+protection.
+Had I been a working-class child, my errant behaviour

-errant behaviour might well have earned me a place in some kind
+might well have earned me a place in some kind of 'reform' establishment

 When